willy-mello/cantina/README.md

 search .columns
 ```

-to search by identifier, it is the same, except you prefix the desired classname with a period '.'
+to search by identifier, it is the same, except you prefix the desired identifier with a forward slash '/'
 ```
-search .columns
+search /videoMode
 ```

 each object with the class of 'Box' will print to the console as JSON and include a red number